Professor Emeritus and Director of Research at the Paris CNRS as well as the École Normale Supérieure

 From 2012 to 2015, he served as head of the research program DAMIN (La Dépréciation de l‘Argent Monétaire et les relations Internationales – Silver monetary depreciation and international relations), and in 2015 he was research fellow at the Institut Louis Bachelier.

-Georges Depeyrot spent research periods abroad, for example in the U.S., and taught in Japan as Visiting Lecturer for a total of two years, between 2011 and 2015.
+Georges Depeyrot spent research periods abroad, for example in the U.S. (he is corresponding member of the American Numsimatic Society since 1991), and taught in Japan as Visiting Lecturer for a total of two years, between 2011 and 2015.
 He is honorary member of a number of numismatic societies, not only in Romania and Albania.

-He engages in numismatic expert committees on a regular basis and functions as supervisor, for example for the Austrian Science Fund FWF.
+He engages in numismatic expert committees on a regular basis and functions as supervisor.

 If you want to contact Georges Depeyrot, you may do so here.